AIAA Technical Committees

 AIAA Technical Committees are organized within seven Technical Groups:

-AEROSPACE DESIGN & STRUCTURES GROUP Visit Website >
+AEROSPACE DESIGN AND STRUCTURES GROUP Visit Website >

 Adaptive Structures Technical Committee